 When having a guest on a podcast a host needs to be constantly searching for guests.
 No guest is ever guaranteed to be able to be a guest until the recording is finished.
 Once someone agrees to be a guest they might have an emergency that prevents them from recording.
 Which leaves a host without a guest and maybe even an episode.
 Constantly searching for guests may lower the quality of the episode because the amount of time between recordings may be different and a host might have less time to prepare for the interview.

-Guests will have different amounts of experience with podcast interviews.
-Some guests may be doing their first interview, others will be doing their 10th podcast interview.
-The differing experiences will impact the quality of the interview.
-A guest with less experience might be nervous being on the podcast which could impact the quality of the episode.
+The amount of experience with being interviewed will differ between guests.
+Some guests may be doing their first interview others might be on their tenth.
+The difference will impact the quality of the content.
+A guest with less experience might be nervous being on the podcast.
+Which could impact the quality of the episode.

 Equipment and Software for Interviewing